-A hitchlock comes with a false towball that you lock into the socket in your hitch, preventing any other towball getting in there.
-Most caravan hitch locks can be attached even when the caravan is still hitched to the car.
+Most caravan hitch locks can be attached even when the tourer is still hitched to the car.
 You may think this is unnecessary, but it is perfectly possible that some passing thief could have a go if you have parked your outfit and stepped away for a moment – particularly when you consider how out of the way many dedicated caravan parking bays are in Britain’s motorway service stations.
+This gives you that extra peace of mind that good caravan security options should provide, particularly if used alongside gadgets such as a caravan tracker.

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.